Jim Jorgensen: 1990s and 2000s

+FashionSprout – an emerging online marketplace for trendy and affordable fashion, proudly supporting American small businesses and seasonal trends.
+The platform focuses on styles and merchandise made in the USA, offering unique, budget-friendly options for a wide range of customers.
+FashionSprout has built a growing online presence, including a dedicated following of over 2,000,000 on Facebook.

-bUnited – in stealth pre-launch, it is billed as The Consumer Revolution (Jorgensen was a co-founder with Johannes Pohle and Ozan Taner).
+bUnited – in stealth pre-launch, it was billed as The Consumer Revolution (Jorgensen was a co-founder with Johannes Pohle and Ozan Taner).

 Books – under the author name of Jay Knight, Jorgensen has written two books; Nothing Ventured published in 2007 and The Happy Class published in 2014.
-The Happy Class book is shown in Facebook with 150,000 fans.
+The Happy Class book is shown on Facebook with 150,000 fans.

+BeamZ - This project connects travelers with unique virtual travel experiences, enabling them to explore the world from the comfort and safety of their homes.
+Built on the feedback and engagement of our community, the platform has grown into a space inspired and shaped by its users, fostering a sense of global connection and shared discovery.
+Jorgensen was a co-founder with Alexandre Gourevitch and Chaitanya Malla.